Frequently Asked Questions

 • Save costs

-In other words, a data catalog tool helps teams take a deeper dive into business data for deeper analysis and more accurate insights.
+In other words, a data catalog tool helps teams take a deeper dive into business data for more thorough analysis and accurate insights.

 Organizations that deal with composable stacks of data often need to work out several microservices and orchestrate several APIs into one consistent layer.